MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-list-to-page.md

 1. Choose the table and view you'd like from the dropdown menus.
 1. Select **Preview**.

+> [!NOTE]
+> When you first view the page, you will see a message displayed that you do not have permissions to view the data.
+Security is very important when building sites.

 See [Add a list](../getting-started/add-list) for more information on how to add lists to your pages.

 ## Next steps

-Advance to the next article to learn how to
+Advance to the next tutorial on [Table Permissions](tutorial-setup-page-permissions.md) for information on how to allow users to view data securely.